thrush01/project_euler_problems/README.md

 *tab content for the actual questions

 2. How to use it:
-*Each tab has its own type of questioning.U can navigate between the 3 tabs.
-*Type in the answer on the input box.
-    :if the answer is incorrect, a pop up message will alert you :if the answer is correct, congratulation message will pop up, then the correct answer.
-*After the answer is displayed, below there is an icon for refreshing which will generate a new random number to solve.
-*Each time the refresh icon is clicked, the new number generate.
+*The project has 3 problems.
+First problem, user allows to enter the multiples (two) and a range.This will calculate the sum of the 3 multiples withing the range and return the answer.
+*Second problem ,Enter 2 values  for the start of the Fibonacci Numbers and the range.
+Program will calculate the sum of even number within that range and return the answer.
+*Third problem the user enter the range and it returns the highest prime factor within the range

 3. Tools used:
 *html for structure.